 Our survey shows that preparation is key - 82% of successful pet flights started with good planning.

-Create a dedicated pet travel kit with all essentials.
+Create a dedicated pet-friendly travel kit with all the essentials.
 Remember that less is more - you want easy access to important items.
+Consider keeping a backup pet-friendly travel kit in your carry-on bag as well, so it's close at hand.

 Build in extra time for everything, especially if you have a reactive dog (like 68% of our community members).